Panzer Badge: Luftwaffe version

 Luftwaffe ground troops were eligible for the Tank Badge from its creation.
-In November 1944 a special Luftwaffe version was approved, with the same award criteria as the existing badge, including the special awards for 25, 50, 75 and 100 engagements.
+In November 1944, a special Luftwaffe version was approved, with the same award criteria as the existing badge, including the special awards for 25, 50, 75 and 100 engagements.
 The design followed the earlier badge, but with the Luftwaffe eagle and swastika replacing the folded-wing Wehrmacht eagle.

-While awards of the new badge were authorized, with award certificates issued, there is no evidence the badge was actually presented before the end of the war.
-In 1957 a 'de-nazified' version was approved, with removal of the swastika while retaining the Luftwaffe eagle emblem.
+Although awards of the new badge were authorized and award certificates issued, there is no evidence that the badge was actually presented before the end of the war.
+In 1957, a 'de-nazified' version was approved, with the removal of the swastika while retaining the Luftwaffe eagle emblem.